devconcept/multer-gridfs-storage/README.md

 This function is called with the `req`, `file` and `callback` parameters and is used to store metadata with the file.

-By default the stored metadata value for uploaded files is `null`.
+By default, the stored metadata value for uploaded files is `null`.

 Example: